andiprasetyooo923-commits/verus-mining-andiencoe/README.md

 Please use this project in accordance with the licenses and terms of the original source projects.

-All third-party mining software, source code, binaries, copyrights, trademarks, and licenses remain the property of their respective developers and contributors.
+All third-party mining software, binaries, source code, copyrights, and licenses remain the property of their respective developers and contributors.

 This repository does **not** claim ownership of any third-party mining software.

-Mining performance may vary depending on the device, CPU, operating system, temperature, network connection, and mining pool conditions.
+Mining performance depends on your device, CPU, operating system, temperature, network connection, and mining pool conditions.

 ---

 # 📄 LICENSE

-The **MIT License** included in this repository applies **only** to the original scripts, documentation, and other materials created by **ANDI ENCOE**.
+The **MIT License** included in this repository applies **only** to the original scripts, documentation, and materials created by **ANDI ENCOE**.

-All third-party software distributed or referenced by this project remains licensed under its respective original licenses.
+Third-party software included or referenced in this repository remains licensed under its respective original licenses.

 ---

 # 🙏 SPECIAL THANKS

-This project would not be possible without the work of the original developers and contributors.

-Special thanks to:
+Special thanks to all original developers and contributors:

 - Christian Buchner
 - Christian H. (Chris84)
 - Tanguy Pruvot
 - Darktron
 - Oink70
-- zikyu7 — Android / ARM Development
+- zikyu7
-- monkins1010 — ARM ccminer
+- monkins1010
 - Hellminer developers and contributors
 - XMRig developers and contributors

-❤️ Thank you to all original developers and contributors for making these projects possible.
+❤️ Thank you for making these open-source mining projects possible.

 ---

 # ❤️ SUPPORT THE PROJECT

-If you would like to support the development and maintenance of **VERUS MINING ANDI ENCOE**, you can send **VRSC** to the following wallet:
+If you would like to support the development and maintenance of this project, you can send **VRSC** to:

 ```text
 RPDY7CtU9kanXYrugZ4a2N8Hr3kF3rzCUw
 ```

-🙏 Thank you for your support!
+Thank you for your support! 🙏

 ---